repositive/ui-library/README.md

 target='_blank'
 ```

-A typical `r-link-button` may look like:
+Typical usage of `r-link-button` may look like:

 ```
 {{r-link-button